MadnessRussian/OpenflWithAdmob/readme.md

-Simple Haxe+Openfl Project with Admob library
+Simple Haxe+Openfl Project with Admob library for Android Ad's